zhxinyu/cosan/tutorial/tutorial.md

 *********************************
 ```
 #### 3.d User-defined transformation
+We allow a user-defined features with input type `std::vector<NumericType>`.
+The operation will add one additional column to CRD.X.
 ~~~~~~~~~~~~~~~{.cpp}
 #include <cosan/preprocessing/customtransform.h>
 Cosan::CustomTransform CT(CRD,newInputX);// newInputX is of tpye std::vector<NumericType> to be added to CRD.X.